-Montcalm Community College (MCC) reviews the West Michigan Works Hot Jobs listing and receives feedback from existing program advisory committees regarding revision changes to programs or the possibility of creating new programs as needed for our region.
+Montcalm Community College (MCC) recently contracted with Ruffalo Noel Levitz to help identify areas for new curricular programming.
+MCC also reviews the West Michigan Works Hot Jobs listing and receives feedback from existing program advisory committees.

 Based on the information currently available, MCC is in the process of launching HVAC and Electrical programs.
-The need for both programs originated with MCC's Industrial Advisory committee and was supported by the Hot Jobs List where HVAC has median earnings of \$26.20 per hour with 11.8% growth, and Electrical has median earnings of \$30.01 with 13% growth.
+The need for both programs originated with MCC's Industrial Advisory committee and was supported by the Hot Jobs List where HVAC has median earnings of \$26.20 per hour with 11.8% growth, and Electrical has median earnings of \$26.03 with 7.5% growth.
 Electrical has lower growth, but most of the curriculum already exists as part of MCC's industrial programming.